StefanSeliger/Beer_Project/README.md

 - JavaScript
 - React
 - Fetch
+- Netlify

 ### What I learned

 How to implement an API and use fetches in React.
 Also how to use Routing in React.
+I pushed my project to netflify, which was really cool.

 ### Continued development